 After pondering the Grand Canyon for the first time most visitors are stunned into silence.
 The problem isn’t lack of words.
 It’s just that the canyon is so vast and so deep, that the vista stretches so far across your line of vision.
 The facts are similarly mind-boggling: it is around 277 miles long and one mile deep.
 Think of it this way: the Grand Canyon is like a mountain range upside down.
 The abruptness of the drop is bizarre and unnerving.
-But this is what makes it one the top places to see before you die.
+But this is what makes it one the top places to see.
 Once you return, you’ll never see scenes like it ever again.